schmudde/blog/content/books/getting-started-with-oauth.md

 But the author's expertise is never in question.
 Specific insights remain valuable.
 For example:

-> When implementing OAuth 2.0, calling any APIs, or using a library, you should verify that it properly handles SSL/TLS certificate chain validation by doing the following things: Checking that the hostname on the certificate returned by the server matches the hostname in the URL being accessed verifying each certificate in the chain properly chains up to a valid and trusted certificate authority (CA) Ensuring that the certificate authority bundle on your server is secure and not able to be modified by potential
+> When implementing OAuth 2.0, calling any APIs, or using a library, you should verify that it properly handles SSL/TLS certificate chain validation by doing the following things: Checking that the hostname on the certificate returned by the server matches the hostname in the URL being accessed; Verifying each certificate in the chain properly chains up to a valid and trusted certificate authority (CA); Ensuring that the certificate authority bundle on your server is secure and not able to be modified by potential attackers.

 and